Connecting to prior knowledge

 Making connections

-Model the activity.
+Model how to complete this sentence.
 You might write something like:

 When I saw the part about the monkeys swinging and climbing, it reminded me of a trip to the zoo with my grandma.

-Tell the students that when you read Crocodile Beat this time you want them to close their eyes and notice when something (an event, character, sound) in the book reminds them of another book or something that has happened to them.
+Tell the students that, when you read Crocodile Beat this time, you want them to close their eyes and notice when something (an event, character, sound) in the story reminds them of another book or something that has happened to them.
 Let students record their responses using the sentence structure modelled.

 Conclude by sharing some of the connections made by the students.